Frequently Asked Questions about Online Learning

 Please see our technology knowledgebase for the recommended computer setup to use Empire State College’s technology resources and educational services.

-Yes, you can earn a degree online from anywhere in the world through SUNY Empire Online.
+Yes, you can earn a degree online from anywhere in the world through SUNY ESC Online.

 See international student admissions for more information about admission requirements.